jchwenger/jchwenger.github.io/content/en/_index.md

 *Squares* (formerly *Wordsquares*), 2018.
 Recursive foray into squares of letters as a poetic form.
 Python & dedicated Processing renderer

 *Subwords*, 2018.
-Literary tools to work with subsequences of strings.
+Tools to work with subsequences of strings.
 Python & dedicated Processing renderer

 *Laces*, 2018.
 Circular poetic word paths using the Levenshtein distance.